Xtrah/IT2805/questions/solutions.md

     ```
     **Answer: D**

-23. Indicate whether each of the following statements is True or False.
+22. Indicate whether each of the following statements is **True** or False.
     **A. The below is valid JSON.**
-    B. In an HTML form, the method attribute is used to specify the script file that processes the form data
-    C. Domain Name Servers map symbolic computer names to their host names
-    D. XML elements cannot be empty
     ```json
     {
         "id": 1,